questdb/dasher-fe/README.md

 The DOM will explode, and it looks like our table won't cut it.

 How can we improve this?
 Performance is key!

+The API, view, and whatever else is yours to edit.

+You can direct real-time queries at the live [QuestDB demo instance](https://demo.questdb.io).

+Be mindful of performance, efficiency, and failure when the queries returns a large data set!

 Look for `@TODO`!